 First off, now, there’s no mattress on the market that’s 100 percent biodegradable.
 However, that doesn’t mean there aren’t some that come close.
 Mattresses with better biodegradability may contain:

-Organic Fibers in the Mattress Cover: So Organic fibers like cotton and wool are friendlier to the environment and unlike their synthetic counterparts, will breakdown over time.
+Organic Fibers in the Mattress Cover: Organic fibers like cotton and wool are friendlier to the environment and, unlike their synthetic counterparts, will break down over time.

 Fire Socks: Fire socks are a chemical-free answer to strict mattress flammability standards.
 Wool, cotton, and thistle are commonly used to make biodegradable fire socks.